sarunw/SWToolbox/README.md

 [![License](https://img.shields.io/cocoapods/l/SWToolbox.svg?style=flat)](http://cocoadocs.org/docsets/SWToolbox)
 [![Platform](https://img.shields.io/cocoapods/p/SWToolbox.svg?style=flat)](http://cocoadocs.org/docsets/SWToolbox)

+There is a time when I open my old projects to copy classes into a new one.

+This toolbox is mean to end that copy once, and for all.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.